prapalu/esw/README.md

 ## Contents
-- `src`: the folder with the source code to parse, to evaluate and to serialize the workflows.
-More details [here](src/README.md)
+- [src](src): the folder with the source code to parse, to evaluate and to serialize the workflows.
-- `rdf`: the folder that contains the information about the RDF Graph (ontology, turtle files, useful queries)
+- [rdf](rdf): the folder that contains the information about the RDF Graph (ontology, turtle files, useful queries)
-- `collections`: the folder that contains the main data of this project.
-More details [here](collections/README.md)
+- [collections](collections): the folder that contains the main data of this project.

 ## Definitions